MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/get-started-with-xaml.md

 ---
 title: "Part 1.
 Getting Started with XAML"
-description: "In a Xamarin.Forms application, XAML is mostly used to define the visual contents of a page.
-A XAML file is always associated with a C# code file that provides code support for the markup.
-Together, these two files contribute to a new class definition that includes child views and property initialization.
-Within the XAML file, classes and properties are referenced with XML elements and attributes, and links between the markup and code are established." ms.prod: xamarin ms.assetid: 9073FA0E-BD5A-4492-8A93-54C466F6EDB9 ms.technology: xamarin-forms
+description: "In a Xamarin.Forms application, XAML is mostly used to define the visual contents of a page and works together with a code-behind file." ms.prod: xamarin ms.assetid: 9073FA0E-BD5A-4492-8A93-54C466F6EDB9 ms.technology: xamarin-forms
 author: charlespetzold
 ms.author: chape
-ms.date: 04/10/2018
+ms.date: 05/10/2018
 ---

 # Part 1.
 Getting Started with XAML

-_In a Xamarin.Forms application, XAML is mostly used to define the visual contents of a page.
-A XAML file is always associated with a C# code file that provides code support for the markup.
+_In a Xamarin.Forms application, XAML is mostly used to define the visual contents of a page and works together with a C# code-behind file._

+The code-behind file provides code support for the markup.
 Together, these two files contribute to a new class definition that includes child views and property initialization.
-Within the XAML file, classes and properties are referenced with XML elements and attributes, and links between the markup and code are established._
+Within the XAML file, classes and properties are referenced with XML elements and attributes, and links between the markup and code are established.

 ## Creating the Solution

 To begin editing your first XAML file, use Visual Studio or Visual Studio for Mac to create a new Xamarin.Forms solution.
-(Select the tab at the top of this page corresponding to your environment.)
+(Select the tab below corresponding to your environment.)

 # [Visual Studio](#tab/vswin)